 Ray Dalio compares 1929-1937 period vs 2008-2018:

 · In both cases, the financial crisis caused interest rates to go to zero, forcing central banks to print money to buy financial assets.
 The resulting asset market rallies drastically increased wealth disparity between rich and poor.
 [My comment: The reaction by politicians triggered rate hikes, plus the wealth disparity is not an issue because a rising tide lifts all boats, thus people across the board are better off.
-Technology has made a massive impact over the last 50 years and continues to accelerate in terms of quality of life in the U.S.]
+Technology has made a massive impact over the last 50 years and continues to accelerate in terms of quality of life in the U.S. and now more globally.]

 · Political polarization between left and right occurred globally, and populist/progressive movements popped up everywhere.
 In the 1930s, populism led to nationalist dictatorships in Italy, Spain and Germany.
 [My comment: Populism by itself is not the issue but the leftist, progressive thinking which sounds great in theory but often leads to socialism, fascism, and a lower tide for all.]